rayyaw/flash-patcher/README.md

 There is also an additional target:
 ```
-add file.as
+add <filename>.as
 begin-content
     // content to match. may be multiline.
-end-content + 1
+end-content + <offset>
 ```

 This will find the content in the `begin-content` block and inject on the line after the end of the content.
-The `+ 1` is optional, and specifies an additional offset (in lines) after the end of the content.
+The `+ <offset>` is optional, and specifies an integer offset (in lines) after the end of the content.

 #### `remove` command